iberianpig/fusuma/README.md

 IMPORTANT: You must be a member of the _input_ group to have permission to read the touchpad device:

-    $ sudo gpasswd -a $USER input  # Log out and back in to assign this group
+    $ sudo gpasswd -a $USER input

+You must log out and back in or restart to assign this group.

 You need libinput release 1.0 or later.
 Install libinput-tools: